Ben Dean

 - Web app and auto-updating framework for downloading and updating various in-house tools.

-- Large scale .NET-based enterprise web application built on top of Microsoft Dynamics CRM and hosted in IIS 7.
+Jan 2009 - Dec 2011 - Large scale .NET-based enterprise web application built on top of Microsoft

-- As a member of tools/build team I was responsible for understanding the system architecture and providing utility programs, libraries, and installers that enable the rest of the team to be productive and deliver a cohesive, working product.
+- As a member of tools/build team I was responsible for understanding the system architecture and

-- The tecnologies used in this product include .NET 3.5, Microsoft Dynamics CRM, SharePoint, IIS 7, C#, WCF, WF, Silverlight, SQL Server, WiX, T4 Code Generation, MSTest, and Rhino.Mocks.
+- The technologies used in this product include .NET 3.5, Microsoft Dynamics CRM, SharePoint, IIS 7,

 - Microsoft Team Foundation Server was used as a source control repository and task tracking system.

-Sept 2008 - Dec 2008
+Sept 2008 - Dec 2008 - Large scale Java-based enterprise web application using the Spring

-- Large scale java-based enterprise web application using the Spring Framework and hosted on the JBoss Application Server.
+Framework and hosted on the JBoss Application Server.

-- On this product I worked on a team responsible for providing the framework code that connected the entire application.
-We used Spring’s Inversion of Control framework to wire together the different parts of the larger web application.
+- On this product I worked on a team responsible for providing the framework code that connected the

-- The technologies used in this product include Java 6, Spring, JBoss, Hibernate, JMS, CXF, JUnit, and EasyMock.
+- The technologies used in this product include Java 6, Spring, JBoss, Hibernate, JMS, CXF, JUnit,

 - Subversion was used for version control and Maven was used to manage software artifacts.